 Fields of interest

-Idrees Kanth’s research interests are focused around Kashmir and modern and early modern South Asian history.
-He is also interested in Islamic history, especially by way of Islam’s contribution to Global history in terms of the multiple processes and networks that were facilitated by it in the pre and early modern period.
+Idrees Kanth’s research interests are mainly focused around Kashmir and modern and early modern South Asian history.
+He is also interested in Islamic history, especially Islam’s contribution to Global history in terms of the multiple processes and networks that were facilitated by it in the pre and early modern period.

 His PhD thesis explored the complexities that have attended the political in Kashmir’s past, emphasising the multiple subjectivities that have emanated among the ‘Kashmiri people’, and arguing that ruptures more than continuities explain the emergence of the Kashmiri political present.

-“The Social and Political Life of a Relic: The Episode of the Moi-e-Muqaddas Theft in Kashmir, 1963-64” in Jacqueline H. Fewkes and Megan Sijapati (eds.)
-Himalayan Ummah, Routledge, New York, 2020
+“The Social and Political Life of a Relic: The Episode of the Moi-e-Muqaddas Theft in Kashmir, 1963-64” in Jacqueline H. Fewkes and Megan Adamson Sijapati (eds.), Muslim Communities and Cultures of the Himalayas: Conceptualizing the Global Ummah, Routledge, London, 2020

 https://leidenislamblog.nl/articles/ae-zalimo-ae-jabiro-kashmir-hamara-chhod-do-hai-haq-hamara-aazadi, Leiden Islam Blog, Oct.
 2019